Chuazj/Calm_Karbon_101/calm_windows_blueprint/calm_windows_blueprint.rst

 #.
 Navigate to **Virtual Infrastructure** click **Images**, click **Add Images**.
 Select **URL** as Image resource, fill out download address *https://s3.amazonaws.com/get-ahv-images/Windows10-1709.qcow2* and click **Upload file** , **Next** and **Save**.

    .. figure:: images/windows22.png

+# The **Windows 10_1CD** Image is also uploaded to speed up this process and can be used under the Disk Image selection.

 #.
 After uploading successfully, go back to Calm page and select **Blueprints** from the sidebar and click your ****<INITIALS>-Windows**** Blueprint to open the Blueprint Editor.